OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Analytical Operators

-The following analytical operators can be used inside a Variability Expression.
+The following analytical operators can be used inside a variability expression.

 | Keyname                | Input                                             | Output  | Description                                          |
 |------------------------|---------------------------------------------------|---------|------------------------------------------------------|